-As a BACP Accredited Counsellor and Psychotherapist, and Qualified Supervisor, I offer supervision to counsellors and allied professionals working with either adults or children and young people.
+As a BACP Accredited Counsellor and Psychotherapist, and Qualified Supervisor, I offer supervision to counsellors and allied professionals working with adults or children and young people.
 I have an MA in Consultative Supervision as well as an MA in Counselling Children and Young People and extensive experience working as a school based counsellor in Wales.
+I also completed a PhD with University of South Wales 2022.
 I welcome opportunities to facilitate group supervision as well as supervising on an individual basis.
-I am committed to continual professional development and continue to study towards a PhD also with the University of South Wales Newport.
 I am a Director of The Way Forward Centre for training and professional development and offer training to counsellors and psychotherapists as well as CPD opportunities.
 For information on training available please visit www.wayforwardcentre.com

 APPROACH TO SUPERVISION